Argentina with Christophe Tassan

 Day 1 | April 14

 Bienvenidos to the heart of Argentina’s wine country!
-If you’ve ever enjoyed a Malbec, you’ll love its homeland.
+If you’ve ever enjoyed a glass of Malbec, you’ll love its homeland.
 This sunny arid area, with rolling farms of vineyards in the foothills of the Andes, is the perfect location to make succulent wines bursting with grape and tannins.

 Day 2 | April 15